-The books identified for the remainder of the year are listed here: Holmes School Book of the Month List 2018.2019
+The books identified for the remainder of the year are listed here: Holmes School Book of Month 2019.2020

 If you have any questions about the Book of the Month, please feel free to contact your child’s teacher at any time.

 September Book of the Month

 A New York Times bestseller!

 “These days, it seems more important than ever for books to show young people how to act with thoughtfulness, civility, and kindness.” ―The New York Times Book Review

 When Tanisha spills grape juice all over her new dress, her classmate wants to make her feel better, wondering: What does it mean to be kind?